Types of House Extensions in London

 Some extensions even make homes less comfortable when these factors are overlooked.
 Our guide to common extension design mistakes explains why this happens.

-Often not because of the idea itself, but because the design did not fully consider how the house behaves.
+Often not because the idea is wrong, but because the design did not fully consider how the house behaves.

 At this stage, it is worth stepping back